Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Long-wavelength collisionless electrostatic modes in the limit

-In this section we derive reduced model equations for long-wavelength, collisionless, electrostatic modes in the $\massrt \rightarrow 0$ limit.
-We will focus on modes that exist at the long wavelengths of the ion gyroradius scale, i.e., $\kky \gyrdi \sim 1$ and $\thetaz \sim 1$.
-For the modes described in this section, we take the \enquote{collisionless} ordering for the electron collision frequency.
-Electron-ion collisions occur at a rate $\cfreqei$, and electron-electron self collisions occur at a rate $\cfreqee$.
-The collisionless ordering is \beqn \frac{\saffac \rmajorz \cfreqee}{\vthere} \sim \frac{\saffac \rmajorz \cfreqei}{\vthere} \sim \massr \ll 1. \eeqn In this ordering, the electron collision operator competes with the source term due to the electrostatic potential and with the precessional magnetic drift.
-For consistency with the electron species, we take the ion self-collision frequency $\cfreqii \sim \massrt\vtheri/\saffac \rmajorz \ll \vtheri/\saffac \rmajorz \sim \wfreq $.
-We find that the extent of the ballooning mode is controlled by a balance of free streaming, precessional drifts, finite-Larmor-radius and finite-orbit-width phases, and the orbit-averaged collision operators, with the result that the mode extends to a ballooning angle $\lpar \sim \massrut \gg 1$.
-In the following section, we begin the derivation of the reduced model equations by examining the $\lpar \sim 1$ region of the ballooning mode.
+We first examine the $\lpar \sim 1$ region of the ballooning mode.
 This discussion reveals the existence of passing-electron-response-driven modes, in addition to the usual ion-response-driven and trapped-electron-response-driven modes, and motivates an examination of the $\lpar \sim \massrut$ region of the collisionless ballooning mode in section \ref{section:innersolution-collisionless}.
-To aid comprehension, we summarise the results of this section for trapped-electron-response-driven and ion-response-driven modes in section \ref{section:smalltailmode}, and for passing-electron-response-driven modes in section \ref{section:largetailmode}.
-Finally, in section \ref{eq:relationship-between-GK-averaged-eqs}, we comment on the relationship between the derivation of gyrokinetics and the derivation of the reduced model equations for the electron response: although these theories have fundamental differences, they have a similar structure, relying on the finite Lamor radius and the finite (magnetic drift) orbit width of particles, respectively.
+To aid comprehension, we summarise the results for trapped-electron-response-driven and ion-response-driven modes in section \ref{section:smalltailmode}, and for passing-electron-response-driven modes in section \ref{section:largetailmode}.
+Finally, in section \ref{eq:relationship-between-GK-averaged-eqs}, we comment on the relationship between the derivation of gyrokinetics and the derivation of the reduced model equations for the electron response: although these theories have fundamental differences, they have a similar structure, relying on the finite Lamor radius and the finite magnetic drift orbit width of particles, respectively.